FBI Job and Career Information

 - An oral and written language test is administered to candidates claiming proficiency in a foreign language.

-- Candidates who make it through the preliminary screening are administered a writing exam, interviewed by a panel of FBI staff, complete a physical fitness test, polygraph test, and a security background investigation.
+- Candidates who make it through the preliminary screening will be evaluated for the next phase of testing.
+Those that are deemed competitive will take a writing exam, be interviewed by a panel of FBI staff, and complete a physical fitness test, polygraph test, and a security background investigation.